Nguyễn Công Phượng: Sint-Truiden (loan)

-Ho Chi Minh City
+Hồ Chí Minh City

 Công Phượng scored his first goal for the club in 2020 AFC Cup group stage match against Myanmar club Yangon United on 11 February 2020.

-Công Phượng had the first time playing a final match at the club level, against Hanoi at Vietnamese Super Cup.
+Công Phượng had the first time playing a final match at the club level, against Hà Nội at Vietnamese Super Cup.
 At the 20th minute, he surprised the audience by a long shot to bring an advantage to his club.
-But with a higher level of skills and experience, Hanoi quickly controlled the match and scored 2 goals to win the match.
+But with a higher level of skills and experience, Hà Nội quickly controlled the match and scored 2 goals to win the match.

 On 17 June, he scored a goal and assisted another in a 3–0 victory against Viettel.
-He did the same against Than Quang Ninh on 11 July, also a 3–0 victory.
+He did the same against Than Quảng Ninh on 11 July, also a 3–0 victory.

-On 26 September, Công Phượng impressively scored a brace in the 5–1 victory against Nam Dinh, but later he got toe injured during the game which made him be almost absent for the rest of 2020 season.
+On 26 September, Công Phượng impressively scored a brace in the 5–1 victory against Nam Định, but later he got toe injured during the game which made him be almost absent for the rest of 2020 season.
 He finally comeback in the club's last match of the season, against Becamex Bình Dương, coming as a substitute in 64th minute.
 In total, Công Phượng had 10 goals after 19 appearances during the loan spell at the Red Battle Ship.

-Yokohama
+Yokohama FC

-On 25 December 2022, Công Phượng was officially announced as a new signing of newly promoted J1 League side Yokohama.
+On 25 December 2022, Công Phượng was officially announced as a new signing of newly promoted J1 League side Yokohama FC.
 He made his debut for the club on 5 April 2023 when coming on as a substitute, a 2–3 loss against Nagoya Grampus in the J.League Cup.

 On 24 April 2024, he made his first start for the club in the 2024 J.League Cup fixture against Fagiano Okayama.

 On 14 September 2024, he has decided to left the club after 2 years without much playing time.